firebase/quickstart-js/gcf/README.md

 > The first time you call firebase deploy, things will hang or you will get a Server Error asking you to wait a few minutes.
 Your GCP project is spinning up the GCE instance and Kubernetes clusters required to run Cloud Functions.
 Just wait a few minutes and try again.

-On the Web UI messages will now get uppercased.
+On the Web UI messages will now get uppercased automatically shortly after you add them.

+Also have a look at the [GCF logs](https://console.developers.google.com/project/_/logs?service=compute.googleapis.com&key1&key2&logName&minLogLevel=0&expandAll=false&advancedFilter=metadata.serviceName%3D"compute.googleapis.com"%20log:"_default_worker") of your app and you should see entries written by our GCF.

 ## Contributing